 In some cases, a combination of chiropractic care and physiotherapy may be beneficial for individuals with calcific tendonitis.
 By addressing both the structural alignment of the joint through chiropractic adjustments and improving functional movement patterns through physiotherapy exercises, patients may experience faster recovery times and better outcomes.

-While calcific tendonitis has the potential to heal naturally over time, seeking treatment from a chiropractor or physiotherapist can help speed up the healing process and alleviate symptoms associated with this condition.
+While the condition has the potential to heal naturally over time, seeking treatment from a chiropractor or physiotherapist can help speed up the healing process and alleviate symptoms associated with this condition, to live a long life with calcific tendonitis.
 By addressing both structural alignment issues through chiropractic care and improving movement patterns through physiotherapy, individuals with calcific tendonitis can experience improved function and reduced pain in their affected joints.
-If you are struggling with symptoms of calcific tendonitis, consider consulting with a healthcare provider who specializes in musculoskeletal conditions to develop a personalized treatment plan that meets your needs.
+If you are struggling with symptoms, and confused why your calcific tendonitis is not going away on its own, consider consulting with a healthcare provider who specializes in musculoskeletal conditions to develop a personalized treatment plan that meets your needs.

 If you have any questions or would like to explore further, please book a free, no-charge online appointment with either myself, Nitin Nair, BPT, R/TRO DIP, PT, or another Kitchener physiotherapist at CARESPACE.
 We are happy to listen and are here to help!